MSX: Localization

-By default MSX machines have a hardcoded character set and keyboard scan code handling algorithm.
-While MSX has full application software compatibility at the firmware (BIOS) level, due to minor hardware differences, replacement of the BIOS with another from different PC may render incorrect scan code translations and thus incorrect behaviour of the keyboard subsystem for the application software.
+By default, MSX machines have a hardcoded character set and keyboard scan code handling algorithm.
+While MSX has full application software compatibility at the firmware (BIOS) level, due to minor hardware differences, replacement of the BIOS with another from a different computer may return incorrect scan code translations and result in incorrect behaviour of the keyboard subsystem for the application software.

 In 2011, AGE Labs introduced Language Pack firmware, aiming to make each model support several localizations.
-By default installed into GR8BIT instead of the Kanji-ROM, it allows changing the character set and keyboard layout of the machine at startup.
-This allowed changing between Japanese, Russian, International and Portuguese locales, and the ability to change locales during machine operation using newly introduced BASIC command LANG.
-Selected locale setting is stored into the unused RTC NVRAM memory space.
+In AGE Labs' GR8BIT kit, the Language Pack is installed by default in place of the Kanji-ROM.
+It allows changing the character set and keyboard layout of the machine at startup between Japanese, Russian, International and Portuguese locales.
+It also gives the ability to change locales during machine operation using the newly introduced LANG command in BASIC.
+The selected locale setting is stored into the unused RTC NVRAM memory space.